 MDSC must be able to automatically create two IP links between two routers, over DWDM network, with physical path diversity (avoiding SRLGs communicated by O-PNCs to the MDSC).

-MDSC must be responsible to route each of this IP links through different inter-AS domain links so that end-to-end IP links are fully disjoint.
+MDSC must be responsible for routing each of this IP links through different inter-AS domain links so that end-to-end IP links are fully disjoint.

 Optical connectivity must be set up accordingly by MDSC through O-PNCs.